Netflix/titus/docs/docs/install/prereqs-amazon.md

 <img src="../../images/secgroups.png" />

+## Infrastructure security group

-# For the infrastructure security group (titusmaster-mainvpc)
+This is for the `titusmaster-mainvpc` security group

 For inbound
 - From titusmaster-mainvpc security group, ALL TCP, All ICMP